SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     `FILTER` operator constructs an internal table according to a specified type (which can be an explicitly specified, non-generic table type or the `#` character as a symbol for the [operand type](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenoperand_type_glosry.htm) before the first parenthesis).
 - The lines for the new internal table are taken from an existing internal table based on conditions specified in a `WHERE` clause.
 Note that the table type of the existing internal table must be convertible into the specified target type.
--   The conditions can either be based on wither single values or a [filter table](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconstructor_expr_filter_table.htm).
+-   The conditions can either be based on either single values or a [filter table](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconstructor_expr_filter_table.htm).
 - Additions: